 - Add flour, sugar, cocoa powder, baking powder, baking soda, salt, and chocolate chips to a mixing bowl.
 Stir to combine.

-- In a liquid measuring cup, add the Silk cashew milk.
+- In a liquid measuring cup, add the cashew milk.
 While whisking, slowly pour in melted coconut oil.
 Add eggs and vanilla and whisk until thoroughly incorporated.

 - Pour wet ingredients over dry ingredients and stir until just mixed.
 Batter will be lumpy.

 - Grease a mixing scoop and scoop muffins into prepared tins, filling almost to the top.
 Add extra chocolate chips to top of each muffin, if desired.